utkarsh050505/llm-course/README.md

-# LLM Course — Assignment 1: Building a Transformer LM from Scratch
+# LLM Course — Building a Transformer LM from Scratch

 Welcome to Assignment 1!
 In this assignment, you will build all of the core components needed to train and run a decoder-only Transformer language model (GPT-style) completely from first principles.